-We are knitting together collections of state agencies based on common needs to help them cooperatively procure, develop, and maintain the software that they all depend on.
-This will prevent 50 states from buying 50 versions of near-identical, overpriced software, and instead allows them to procure high-quality, fair-priced software just once, and share it among themselves.
+We are knitting together collections of intergovernmental agencies based on common needs to help them cooperatively procure, develop, and maintain the software that they all depend on.
+This will prevent 56 states, territories, and DC from buying 56 versions of near-identical, overpriced software, and instead allows them to procure high-quality, fair-priced software just once, and share it among themselves.

 We hold monthly meetings of software cooperatives, both existing and aspirational.
 Join our mailing list if you’d like to be invited to future meetings.